fastscape-lem/fastscape-demo/README.md

 ```

 This installs a few additional packages like
-[pre-commit](https://pre-commit.com/), which is used in this repository to
+[pre-commit](https://pre-commit.com/), which is used to ensure that all notebook
-ensure that all notebook cell outputs are cleared before adding or updating
+cell outputs are cleared before adding or updating notebooks in this git
-notebooks in the git repository.
-Run the command below first to enable
+repository.
+Run the command below to enable pre-commit (you only need to do this
-pre-commit for this repository:
+once):

 ```bash
 $ pre-commit install